ElianCordoba/softwareontheroad/src/content/2019-02-28-definitive-guide-s3-direct-browser-upload.md

 # Conclusion

-There are several ways to upload files to a private S3 bucket directly from browser, and can be challenging and confusing, but with a little effort, you will have a huge improvement in your performance.
+There are several ways to upload files to a private AWS S3 bucket directly from browser, and can be challenging and confusing, but with a little effort, you will have a huge improvement in your performance.

 # Resources